 Freeing Prisoners of Conscience

 Group 11’s most essential work is to free people who are persecuted or imprisoned for peacefully exercising their civil and political rights.
-Group 11 is noted for innovative case-work strategies and tactics in reaching out to prisoners and to authorities.
-We have helped to free prisoners in Chile, China, Indonesia, Libya, Myanmar (Burma), Poland, Rhodesia, South Africa, VietNam and the former USSR.
-We are currently working on the cases of a possible prisoner of conscience from the ethnically Kurdish region of Iran, as well as a journalist in The Gambia.
+Group 11 is noted for innovative casework strategies and tactics in reaching out to prisoners and to authorities.
+We have helped to free prisoners in Iran, Chile, China, Indonesia, Libya, Myanmar (Burma), Poland, Rhodesia, South Africa, Vietnam and the former USSR.
+We are currently working on the cases of a possible prisoner of conscience from the ethnically Kurdish region of Iran.

 Country Campaigns and Actions

 Group 11 has participated in Amnesty International campaigns and actions aimed at specific countries and violations of human rights.
 One example is The Campaign to End Disappearances and Political Killings, which used letters, petitions and consular contacts to highlight the disappearance of human rights activists in Central and South America.
-Other campaigns have focused on immigrants, refugees, women, and other vulnerable groups.
-We have ongoing campaigns with Central African Republic, Women’s Human Rights, and human rights abuses committed in the name of national security, especially at Guantanamo Bay.
-And we participate in the annual Write 4 Rights campaign.
+We have ongoing campaigns with women’s human rights and human rights abuses committed in the name of national security, especially at Guantanamo Bay.
+We also participate in the annual Write-for-Rights campaign.

 Abortion in El Salvador

-Group 11 is very active in monitoring the difficulties faced by women in El Salvador, where abortion is illegal in all cases.
-For example, Teodora del Carmen Vasquez was convicted in 2008 of “aggravated homicide” and sentenced to 30 years in prison after suffering a stillbirth at work Despite what actually happened she was presumed guilty of having an abortion which is illegal and harshly punished in El Salvador.
-Teodora was released in 2018 after a long campaign by Salvadoran and international activists in which Group 11 played a small but persistent part.
+Group 11 has been very active in monitoring the difficulties faced by women in El Salvador, where abortion is illegal in all cases.
+For example, Teodora del Carmen Vasquez was convicted in 2008 of “aggravated homicide” and sentenced to 30 years in prison after suffering a stillbirth at work Despite what actually happened she was presumed guilty of having an abortion, which is illegal and harshly punished in El Salvador.
+Teodora was released in 2018 after a long campaign by Salvadoran and international activists in which Group 11 played a significant part.
 Please see our Teodora case page for details.

 Group 11 has sponsored and participated in numerous special projects: a conference on women and human rights; a bill of rights for women (the Convention to End All Forms of Discrimination Against Women); a course on human rights taught in New York City’s public schools.
-In 2013 Group 11 published an epistolary book containing a series of letters exchanged during the decade of the 1980s between a prisoner of conscience in the former USSR exiled in Siberia and a member of Group 11.
-The book, Two Worlds, One Idea, is a shining example of the commitment to the one-on-one case-work style unique to Amnesty International as a human rights organization.
-Ever since 1975, Group 11 has sponsored an annual benefit concert in the month of November to raise funds for human rights activities of the Group as well as for its yearly contribution to special funds of Amnesty International USA.
+In 2013 Group 11 published a book containing a series of letters exchanged during the decade of the 1980s between a prisoner of conscience in the former USSR exiled in Siberia and a member of Group 11.
+The book, Two Worlds, One Idea, is a shining example of the commitment to the one-on-one casework style unique to Amnesty International as a human rights organization.
+Ever since 1975, Group 11 has sponsored an annual benefit concert in the month of December to raise funds for its human rights activities and for Amnesty International USA.